Directed By Women: Love Lies Bleeding (2024)

 “Birth/Rebirth” is what I like to call an odd little film.
 The kind you probably shouldn’t watch while you eat.

 It benefits from multiple viewings, and a sense of trust that the medical professionals know what they’re doing.
-Because in writer/director Laura Moss’s dark meditation on motherhood and Frankenstein, she’s clearly interested in the science of it all.
+Because in writer/director Laura Moss’s dark meditation on motherhood and Frankenstein, they’re clearly interested in the science of it all.
 If you were actually skilled and twisted enough to successfully reanimate a human corpse, what exactly would it involve?

 The short answer is in some ways what you would expect: a whole lot of gruesome.
 And it takes all types to make it happen.
 The duo who bring it about, and who eventually become a twisted, odd couple co-parenting unit, are the kind of polar opposites who are brought together by their mutual interest in the undead six-year-old girl who comes to (re)define their lives.